UCSB Academic Senate

 • individuals whose impartiality may be questioned due to the circumstances surrounding the case.
 In these cases, the department should determine whether a reasonable person with the relevant facts of the case would question the referee’s impartiality.

-Addressing problems: Obvious shortcomings or problematic comments in outside letters should be dealt with straightforwardly; thoughtful evaluation and discussion provides credibility to the department’s analysis, including when departmental findings may differ from an external review that mentions shortcomings.
+Addressing problems: Obvious shortcomings or problematic comments in outside letters should be dealt with straightforwardly; thoughtful evaluation and discussion provide credibility to the department’s analysis, including when departmental findings may differ from an external review that mentions shortcomings.
 The department should also describe actions undertaken by the candidate to remedy any weaknesses raised in previous reviews.
 One-sided advocacy and a lack of analysis of the evidence undermines the credibility of the department’s letter.

 Department vote: Departments should report only one (i.e. the final) vote and recommend only one action, regardless of internal deliberations that may have involved more than one possible recommendation.